BojanDolic/Grader/README.md

 The application utilizes LiveData class through which it observes changes in the database layer and acts accordingly.

 Navigation of the Grader application is handled with **Navigation Component**.
 Every screen is represented by the corresponding fragment which is connected with other fragments through navigation graph.
-Navigation graph is set of fragments.
+Navigation graph is, in this case, a set of fragments.
+It is a resource file containing all destinations and actions.

 # Screenshots
 <p float="left">